anonymous-editor/BRSDE/README.md

 * Whether explosions are enabled.
 * Whether the default in-game buildings can collapse.
 * Whether players can enter creations without a seat in them.
+* Whether players can delete a vehicle that wasn't spawned by them.
+* Whether players can freecam in your server.
+* Whether players can have an infinite amount of ammunition.
+* Whether vehicles can have an infinite amount of fuel in them.
+* The maximum number of dummies that can be spawn in your server.
+* Whether the vehicle whitelist is enabled.
+* The maximum brick count of a single vehicle in your server.
+* The number of vehicles a player is able to spawn.
+* The vehicle price factor from a scale from 0 to 1.